filetrust/mvp-icap-squid-cache-proxy/ansible/README.md

 ## Squid deployment and configuration ansible playbook on MS Azure VM

 ### Requirements
-- Linux environment or similar (i.e WSL2)
+- Linux environment (tested with Ubuntu 18.04 LTS)
 - curl
 - Python 3.6 or 3.7 (virtualenv is fine)
 - ansible and ansible azure modules